Skip to main content

 5. Change the boot template

 Restore the previous server boot template or reboot the server from the OS.
-When you reboot the server from the OS, the boot template will automatically change to the one that was set before booting the server in Rescue mode.
+When rebooting the server from the OS, the boot template will automatically change to the one that was set before booting the server in Rescue mode.